nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 4.4.
 Recognised Exercise Name List

 The `Recognised Exercise Name List Window` provides you a list of all unique exercise names that are currently registered in the system.
 <br><br>This list updates in real time and allows you to keep track of the exercises you have input in the past.
-As such, you are able to keep track of what you named your exercises; you would also be able to quickly identify any misspellings in the name of your inputted exercises.

 Notice there are two counts under the list.